Eternal feminine: Later developments

 In the last third of the twentieth century, the eternal feminine was often regarded, typically without reference to Goethe's original conception, as a psychological archetype or philosophical principle that idealizes an immutable concept of "woman".
 It was seen as one component of gender essentialism, the belief that men and women have different core "essences" that cannot be altered by time or environment.
 Such a conceptual ideal was particularly vivid in the 19th century, when women were often depicted as angelic, responsible for drawing men upward on a moral and spiritual path.
 Among those virtues variously regarded as essentially feminine are "modesty, gracefulness, purity, delicacy, civility, compliancy, reticence, chastity, affability, [and] politeness".

-Sandra Gilbert and Susan Gubar state that for Goethe, "woman" symbolized pure contemplation, in contrast to masculine action.
-If by "woman" they mean "the eternal feminine" (they are not the same thing), their statement is incorrect.
-Contemplation is certainly one of the myriad qualities symbolized in the eternal feminine, but so is agency, that is, the capacity to act.
+Sandra Gilbert and Susan Gubar state that for Goethe, "woman" symbolized pure contemplation, in contrast to masculine action—a dubious claim since, as Rollo May points out, Goethe's drama "ends with a verse that lauds action."
+The German word "getan" at the end of the line immediately preceding "Das Ewig-Weibliche" (The Eternal-Feminine) refers specifically to doing, acting, accomplishing.
+Besides, the "us" that the Eternal-Feminine leads onward is equally male and female.